csdear/VideoUP-service-JAVA/README.md

 examples\asgn-1 : a video up service using the Spring Framework, a java mvc implementation.
 Uses base http library methods to handle GET and POST actions.
 Later iterations that are more effiecient will use the Retrofit library to do away with this low level code and perform all the heavy lifting for us.
+Client interface used is the Apache HTTP client interface.